mmibbetson/challenge-week/README.md

 > What programming language(s) can I use?

-This is at the discretion of the adjudicators for the given challenge week.
+This is at the discretion of the judges for the given challenge week.
 Some problems may necessitate a specific language or subset of languages.
 Others may be completely open-ended.
-Where possible, adjudicators should permit more languages rather than fewer where feasible for the problem at hand, as it is an explicit goal of this challenge to provide a fun and experimental environment to write code.
+Where possible, judges should permit more languages rather than fewer where feasible for the problem at hand, as it is an explicit goal of this challenge to provide a fun and experimental environment to write code.

 > How difficult are the problems?

-While it's ideal that programmers of varying skill levels and experience can participate in any challenge week, a given problem can be made to be significantly harder or easier at the discretion of the adjudicators if it serves an educational or novel purpose.
+While it's ideal that programmers of varying skill levels and experience can participate in any challenge week, a given problem can be made to be significantly harder or easier at the discretion of the judges if it serves an educational or novel purpose.

 > How is a "correct" solution determined?

-The acceptance criteria for a solution will be determined by the primary and secondary adjudicators, and clearly noted in the challenge week's `README.md`.
+The acceptance criteria for a solution will be determined by the primary and secondary judges, and clearly noted in the challenge week's `README.md`.
 They will also be expressed at the kickoff event.

 > How is performance benchmarking conducted?